SwanseaUniversityMedical/concept-library/README.md

 4. Continue with Step (3) above

 # 3. Setup without Docker
+>***[!]
+Note:** Unlike [2.
+Setup with Docker](#2-Setup-with-Docker), this method of setting up and using the Concept Library is not recommended.
+Containerisation is a much more suitable method if you intend to develop or host the Concept Library application.
+If you decide to continue, please note that we would not be able to offer advice outside of what is detailed below - please take this into consideration when deciding which method you would like to use.*

 ## 3.1.
 Prerequisites
 Please ensure that you have the following installed: